 Seat: Zodiac Cirrus NG

-As I’d mentioned before we selected middle seats 5D and 5G.
+In the past I’ve flown with my wife and sat in the middle seats.
+Shown below are 5D and 5G.
 Since the new middle configuration is herringbone, it actually favors those who want to be closer to one another, but the lack of a full divider could make it awkward if you don’t.

 The window seats put your head to the aisle and feet to the window, which I think creates the most privacy.
 However, the middle seats flip that around and place your head to the inside and feet to the window thus putting passengers nearer each other compared to traditional Cirrus seats you’d find on Cathay, American, EVA, Air France.
 Those links all lead to our reviews.